wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^3^Fear is really nothing and love is everything.
 ^4^Whenever light enters darkness, the darkness is abolished.
 ^5^What you believe is true for you.
-^6^What you believe is true, so the separation <em>has</em> occurred, and to deny the separation is merely to use denial inappropriately.
+^6^What you believe is true, so the separation *has* occurred, and to deny the separation is merely to use denial inappropriately.
 ^7^However, to concentrate on error is only a further error.
 ^8^The initial corrective procedure is to recognise temporarily that there is a problem, but only as an indication that immediate correction is needed.
 ^9^Temporary recognition of a problem establishes a state of mind where the Atonement can be accepted without delay.